MattGri/blog-website/README.md

 # Project Overview 🎉

-A blog website in which you can create account and login.
-After you're logged in you can create a post and delete it.
+A blog website in which you can create account and sign in.
+After you're logged in, you can create a post and delete it.
 When you create a post it will show the author of the post.

 # Technologies 🔧